 39. Turn down the heat

-The World Health Organisation (WHO) advise the recommended indoor temperature at home to be between 18°C and 21°C, depending on your age and health.
-If your settings are higher than this, try turning the dial down and see how you feel.
+The World Health Organization (WHO) recommends a home temperature between 18 °C and 21 °C, depending on your age and health.
 If your thermostat setting is higher, try turning it down and see how you feel.
-By turning it down by just one degree, you could save as much as £60 on your energy bill according to U-Switch.
+Turning it down by just 1 degree could reduce your energy use by 10% and save you as much as £145 each year.

 40. Install smart heating controls